bamboo120/airbnb-data-analysis/README.md

 From the histogram from Boston and Seattle, it seems that the most popular price is around $100.
 And the average price in Boston is $198, and $138 in Seattle.

-### feathers affect the review score rating
+### features affect the review score rating

 ![alt text](https://github.com/bamboo120/airbnb-data-analysis/blob/main/cor.png)

 Boston Airbnb correlation map

 The plot above only show the numerical feathers to affect the rating score.
-The feather with larger absolute value means it affects the review score more.
+The features with larger absolute value means it affects the review score more.
 From the image above, we can see that the happiness of your guest does not depend on the size of your room, it depends on the cleanliness, the accuracy of your description, the checkin, the way you communication, and the location.

 ![alt text](https://github.com/bamboo120/airbnb-data-analysis/blob/main/seattle_feather.png "Seattle Airbnb beds")![alt text](https://github.com/bamboo120/airbnb-data-analysis/blob/main/boston_feather.png)